foxriver76/ioBroker.denon/README.md

    *Boolean value, which indicates Tone Control status.
 You can turn it off/on with this state.*

-   *Tone Control can only be turned on when Dyn EQ is set to OFF and Tone Control is on*
+   *Tone Control can only be turned on when Dyn EQ is set to OFF*

 * settings.setupMenu